Finding and Selecting Tasks in ATLAS

 2. Refining Your Search Results

-If your search has returned a lot of task cards, you can use the filters on the left of the screen to further narrow down the tasks being displayed.
-For example, if you didn't include duration guidance in your search, you may now want to limit your results to only show 30-60 minute tasks.
+If your search returns a lot of tasks, use the filters on the left to narrow them down.
+For example, if you did not mention duration in your prompt, you can now limit results to 30 to 60 minute tasks.

 ATLAS search results page